Missourians Stopping Adult Financial Exploitation (MOSAFE)

 MOSAFE educates financial institutions and you, as a consumer, on how to stop attempted or ongoing financial exploitation before a senior or disabled adult’s funds are depleted.

-If you suspect an elderly or disabled Missourian is being exploited financially, call our toll-free Elder Abuse and Neglect Hotline at 1-800-392-0210.
-For more information on MOSAFE, please contact the Department of Health and Senior Services via email at email@example.com or by phone at 573/526-4542.
+If you suspect an elderly or disabled Missourian is being exploited financially, call our toll-free Adult Abuse and Neglect Hotline at 1-800-392-0210.
+For more information on MOSAFE, please contact the Department of Health and Senior Services via email at firstname.lastname@example.org or by phone at 573-526-4542.

 You may also contact the Attorney General's Consumer Protection Hotline, 1-800-392-8222, to report scams and cons of any type, including those that deal with telemarketing, the Internet, e-mail, financing, and home and car repairs.

 For information regarding investments and fraud protection, or for information regarding a company or representative, visit the Secretary of State’s Missouri Investor Protection Center or call the toll-free investor protection hotline at 1-800-721-7996.
 The hours for the hotline are Monday through Friday, 8 a.m. to 5 p.m.

 This project has succeeded through the support of Missouri’s financial associations and Area Agencies on Aging, and AARP.